Student Research at Shippensburg University

 The Graduate Research Grant Program is designed to provide financial support to graduate students for research or scholarly activities related to their program of study to enable them to better understand the scientific process, experience discovery, develop their analytical and communication skills and gain exposure to national ideas through the presentation of the results of their research at conferences.

-This student recognition conference traditionally takes place in the spring semester on Tuesday of the penultimate week of classes.
+This student research conference traditionally takes place in the spring semester on Tuesday of the penultimate week of classes.
 Minds@Work offers Ship students the chance to present their research, scholarly and creative works to the campus community and general public.
 The features an assortment of poster presentations, oral paper presentations, musical performances, art displays, and departmentally organized sessions.

 The purpose of SURE is twofold: to nurture student researchers and to provide faculty members with paid student research assistants during the summer.
 The program is open to all faculty members and to undergraduate students not in their last semester.